bakpakin/Fennel/macros.md

 That's all!
 Everything else is details.

-OK, so ... that's not quite fair.
+OK, so ... that's a slight exaggeration.
 There are a few things you still need to understand.
 Let's start with the tiniest of examples just to kick things off: